 Your first step towards determining your eligibility for federal aid funds is to fill out the Free Application for Federal Student Aid (FAFSA), online if possible.
 Watch for details from the processing center (notification will come to your e-mail address, if listed, within 2-3 days; otherwise, the paper Student Aid Report should come in the mail within 2-3 weeks).

-Federal aid award letters are sent from the Truman Financial Aid Office beginning in mid-to-late March and go out on a continuing basis as FAFSA results are received.
-Revised award letters are sent as needed.
-Upperclass award notices are sent electronically to your Truman e-mail address.
+Federal aid offer letters are sent from the Truman Financial Aid Office beginning in mid-to-late March and go out on a continuing basis as FAFSA results are received.
+Revised offer letters are sent as needed.
+Upperclass offer notices are sent electronically to your Truman e-mail address.

 There are several federal grants you may be eligible for based on your FAFSA results and other qualifications.